 Membership-based organizations strive to engage with their members as a means to deliver value and strengthen the bonds they have with their constituents.
 But measuring engagement can be challenging.
 Organizations often look to website login frequency, event attendance or surveys to understand membership engagement broadly, at an individual level or both.
-Many of these measures are associated with engagement, true, but they don’t always accurately measure a member’s satisfaction or their actual “engagement” with the association.
+True many of these measures are associated with engagement, but they don’t always accurately measure a member’s satisfaction or their actual “engagement” with the association.

 There is another simple metric you can use to better understand engagement and it’s related to the one thing every association wants – no, needs – their members to do annually: renew.
 Renewal speed is a metric that is often overlooked.